 Given the multiple vendors in an IP video system, where does an end user turn for help when there is a problem?
 In the absence of an active integrator or reseller, it comes down to which manufacturer has a relationship with the customer and can facilitate good and clear communications.

-Communications can help alleviate stress, which impedes a constructive approach to problem-solving.
+Communication can help alleviate stress, which is an impediment to a constructive approach to solving a problem.

 The early stages of troubleshooting involve collecting information to define the nature and scope of the problem.
 A systematic approach is required with collaboration and coordination among all the involved parties.
-A constructive attitude focuses on finding the root cause of an issue, rather than leading the conversation with "not me."
+A constructive attitude focuses on finding the root cause of an issue, not leading the conversation with "not me."
 Customers react well to a constructive, non-emotional approach.

-The alternatives - chasing rabbit holes or assuming a response based on a previous project (which might not even be comparable) - only prolong the process and can annoy the customer.
+The alternative of chasing rabbit holes or assuming a response based on a previous project (which might not even be comparable) only prolongs the process and can annoy the customer.

-"It's a team sport when something is broken.
-It depends on the manufacturer support model, whether a manufacturer will take the first call from a customer or require that the customer approach the problem first through a reseller.
+"It's a team sport when something is broken," says Dr. Jack Jachner, Vice President of Business Transformation, North America, for Alcatel-Lucent Enterprise (ALE).
+"It depends on the manufacturer support model, whether a manufacturer will take the first call from a customer or require that the customer approach the problem first through a reseller.
 Sometimes requests are made in parallel among several manufacturers and the integrator."